shahkamran/ansible-lamp-wordpress/README.md

 [inventory file] = This is the inventory.ini file with list of your hosts which have access configured in ~/.ssh/config file.

 [remote user] = Name of user to run the playbook as.

+### 4. Enable Wordpress Multisite Network

+Go to your website and set up Wordpress intial install.
+Go to Tools - Network Setup (http://example.com/wp-admin/network.php) Select one of the two methods and run Install
+Follow the instructions to add additional definitions to /var/www/example.com/wordpress/wp-config.php and /var/www/example.com/wordpress/.htaccess files.
+Restart Apache (service apache2 restart).
+Log in to your site again and look for Network Admin under My Sites located in top menu.

+Well done!